Combination feeding is when you use a combination of breastfeeding and formula milk to feed your baby. This is also called 'mixed feeding'.

 Before you consider combination feeding, talk to your midwife, PHN or local breastfeeding support group for help and advice.

 Challenges of formula feeding

 If you plan to combination feed, it may take time for your baby to adjust to feeding from both the bottle and the breast.

-Bottle-feeding and breastfeeding are very different for your baby.
-Be patient and allow your baby plenty of time to learn how to drink from a bottle.
+Breastfeeding and bottle-feeding are very different for your baby.
+Be patient and give your baby plenty of time to learn how to drink from a bottle.

 Breast milk supply

 When you begin giving formula to your baby, they will take less of your milk.
 Your body then makes less milk as a result.
-This can mean that you may unintentionally bring breastfeeding to an early end.
+This may reduce and stop your milk supply earlier than you planned.

 By breastfeeding as many times as you can over 24 hours, you will maintain your milk supply.
 This means you will be able to breastfeed for longer.
-Even if you are bottle-feeding, try giving your baby your breast at each feed.
+Even if you are bottle-feeding, try to give your baby your breast or express your breast milk at each feed.
 This will help regulate your supply.

 Because formula milk is not as digestible as breast milk, your baby may experience more digestive discomfort and wind.
 They may also get constipated.

 Introducing formula can mean your baby feeds less at the breast.
-As a result, your breasts can become engorged.
-If this happens, it's important to remove milk by hand expression or pumping.
+As a result, your breasts can become engorged (too full).
+If this happens, it's important to remove milk by hand expressing or pumping.